aandreev0/fsmh/chapters/2-fluorescence/filters-and-spectra.md

  :align: center
  ```

-The main point that's important to remember: excitation and emission spectra of fluorophores are extremely wide.
+It is important to remember: excitation and emission spectra of fluorophores can be extremely wide.
 Nearly every organic molecule can be excited by 405nm laser (at different efficiency of course).
+Same way some light sources (LEDs) have very wide spectrum and will "leak" through the filters.
+Things are exacerbated by the fact that dichroic filters are designed for 0 degree angle of incidence (AOI) and [have different transmission of light at other angles](https://alluxa.com/optical-filter-specs/angle-of-incidence-aoi-and-polarization/).
+Similarly, transmission depends on light polarization (random in LEDs, linear in lasers).